-Last Updated on: 10th August 2020, 10:08 pm
+Last Updated on: 10th August 2024, 11:56 pm

 In particular, there is an area there that produces the delicious Wuchang rice, named after the location it is grown in.
 The name ‘Hei Long Jiang’ means ‘Black Dragon Lake’, and the local legend is that there was once an evil white dragon that terrorised the locals.
 Eventually it was defeated by the black dragon, so the province is known as Black Dragon Lake.
 However, there really is a White Dragon lake, but in a different province.

 Being so far north, the area is very cold during winter, around -25°C. Far from being a boring frozen land, there is a winter festival every year in Harbin, and there is plenty of things for people do see and do if you are brave enough to face the cold.
+Heilongjiang is also close to Russia so Harbin has a significant amount of Russian influence, which is evident in the architecture, street scenery, and restaurant options.

-Ice and Snow sculptures
+Ice sculptures

-Rather than hiding indoors, local and international teams alike come and participate in the ice and snow sculptures carving competitions.
-The ice and snow sculptures are THE main thing people come to Harbin in the winter for, it is basically the official winter attraction.
-The sculptures are then open as exhibits to visitors for a fee.
 The exact dates of the exhibits each year depends on the weather, but is on between December to February.
 If it gets too warm, like around 0°C, then the exhibits might have to close because if any part of the ice buildings melt, it might break apart and fall, and this is dangerous.
-Unfortunately this year it closed one or 2 weeks earlier than last year so by the time I visited in the last week of February, the ice sculptures were closed because it became unexpectedly warm early.
-I was told that last year, it went until the first week of March.
-But, even from the outside and without lights, you can really see how magnificent the large scale ice sculptures are.
-Unfortunately, the ski resorts closed earlier than usual too, so I went to Wanda, the largest indoor skiing place in the world.
-More on that later.
+In 2019 and 2024 it closed a little earlier than usual year so by the last week of February, the ice sculptures were closed.
+I was told that in the 2018, it went until the first week of March.
+Because the exact duration of the ice sculptures is not guaranteed and weather-dependant, mid of December to January is the best and thus most popular and peak season, since this the middle of winter and the ice sculptures are guaranteed to be on.

 Being so cold, it’s basically a deep freezer, so the ice and snow sculptures exhibits are safe outdoors as long as the temperature stays cold (~ -20°C).
 With the sky as the limit, some are the size of full buildings and really magnificent to see even during the day.
 At night the lights turn on and becomes a metropolis made of ice.
 There are even slides you can go on, made of course, of ice.

-The ice is taken from the local Songhua river and has a pretty blue tinge to it.
+The ice is taken from the local Song Hua river and has a pretty blue tinge to it.
 Each ice block is painstakingly cut from the river on four sides, similar to the one shown in the photo below, as deep as the ice is thick, then taken out with a crane.
 The dangerous nature of the job is reflected in the entrance fees for the competition – the workers risk their lives getting the ice when they drill into the frozen lake, standing directly on it.

-Amazing Snow Sculptures on Sun Island
+Snow sculptures on Sun Island

 Sun Island hosts all the amazing and gigantic snow sculptures.
 I learnt that the snow is man-made snow because real snow is neither plentiful, clean nor sticky enough to be packed together and carved.
-So the snow sculptures are made of man-made snow and a glue.
+So the snow sculptures are made of man-made snow and a suitable glue.
 They are also made by international teams and some of the sculptures were quite large and took a week to make.

 There are also various shows in the park, and at night the largest sculptures are lit up with laser lights.
 Here are some photos from the laser light show, taken on the last day.
 My camera stopped working so these are from my phone, but they looked a lot better in person.
 They were taken from both inside a cafe, and outside.